mmistakes/minimal-mistakes/_capabilities/equas.md

 ## Model/Data
 A VGG16 pre-trained model was used and trained with an aircraft image data set (see Data) with 10 held out classes used to create/test one shot detectors based on a single class image.
 Inputs are (224,224) RGB images with the aircraft class as the output.
 ## Limitations
-The system allows for the creation of one shot detectors by creating and manipulating aspects.
-Where aspects are saliency maps on the target image.
-There is a limit to how many "aspects" can be created which is enforced by the application due to possible memory constraints when evaluating the one shot detector.
+The system allows for the creation of one shot detectors by creating and manipulating "aspects", where aspects are saliency maps on the target image.
+There is a limit to how many aspects can be created which is enforced by the application due to possible memory constraints when evaluating the one shot detector.
-Other data can be used but only the referenced aircraft data set was tested.'
 Additional external classifier files are needed to run this application.
 These files were uploaded to a separate file repository (due to a large size) and need to be added to the \evaluation_dataset folder before starting the application.
 ## References
 The following paper explains the network dissection process employed to map neural network activations to image features to use as explanation representations: https://openaccess.thecvf.com/content_cvpr_2017/papers/Bau_Network_Dissection_Quantifying_CVPR_2017_paper.pdf.